People with eating disorders do and can recover

 Recovery is a form of re-learning, which involves constant practice.
 It is a gradual process, involving many challenges as a person learns not to rely on their eating disorder to feel safe and secure.
 Recovery is a learning process involving steps forward and steps backward as a person tries to let go of the eating disorder.

 An important part of recovery is learning from each new experience and situation whether or not this is a step forward or a step backward.
 Much sensitivity, compassion, respect, understanding and patience, will be needed by those around them (family, friends, G.P. and other members of the treatment team) if a person is to be successfully encouraged and supported on their journey towards recovery.
 Once the individual can trust that nothing awful will happen if they let go of a bit of their eating disorder [control], then they can face this challenge.
 The feeling of safety comes slowly.
 It takes time to build confidence.

 Recovery is about taking responsibility, establishing one’s own boundaries and accepting those of others.
 It can only begin with the will to change.
 It will require commitment and it will take a lot of courage.
 It cannot be forced.
 Recovery allows the person to live their life in a way that is not driven by a need to control, but rather, as an individual who is secure enough in themselves to live their life, welcoming the ebbs and flows of circumstances and emotions, safe in the knowledge that they can trust themselves to be okay and able to cope.

-Note: Adapted and with permission from “Eating Disorders and the Recovery Process”, MA Thesis – Harriet Parsons MA, MSc (Psychotherapy), Services Manager, Bodywhys – the Eating Disorders Association of Ireland.
+Note: Adapted and with permission from “Eating Disorders and the Recovery Process”, MA Thesis – Harriet Parsons MA, MSc (Psychotherapy), Training and Development Manager, Bodywhys – the Eating Disorders Association of Ireland.